WoofGrrrr/file-system-broker/README.md

 # file-system-broker: File System Broker for Mozilla Thunderbird

+FileSystemBroker provides other web extensions the ability to safely access the computer's file system.
+It provides managed, limited access.

+It can read, write, rename, delete, check the existence of, or get the properties of files or it can get a list of files, etc.

-The FileSystemBroker Extension uses the Web Extension Experiments API to provide managed, limited access to the computer's file system.
+FileSystemBroker uses the Thunderbird Extension Experiments API to provide access to the file system.
+Using this extension, other Web Extensions can access the file system without having to use the Experiments API directly, which would give them unlimited acccess to the user's computer.

-Its purpose is to make it so that other Web Extensions can access the computer's file system without having to use the Experiments API directly.
-Access to the file system is limited to only a specific directory in the user's Profile Folder.
+Access to the file system is limited to only a specific directory in the user's Thunderbird Profile Directory.
+Each extension that uses FileSystemBroker is limited to only its own specific directory.
-It can get a list of files, write, read, check the existence of, get properties of, rename, and delete files, etc, in *only* that directory.

-On a Windows system, for example, for a user with User ID "user1", the files accessible to an extension with the ID "aaa.bbb@xxx.com" might be in this
+On a Windows system, for example, for a user with User ID "user1", the files accessible to an extension with the ID "aaa.bbb@xxx.com" might be in this directory:
-directory:

          C:\Users\user1\AppData\Roaming\Thunderbird\Profiles\4x4rl22v.default-release\FileSystemBroker\aaa.bbb@xxx.com

+Learn more about and get support for this extension by going to: https://github.com/WoofGrrrr/file-system-broker
 <br>

 __NOTE: Sub-directories are not supported at this time (there is no method to create one.)__